 Galatians, Philippians, and Philemon are the basis of this course.
 Special attention is given to the relation of the promise to Abraham, the law, and the gospel as set forth in Galatians; personal godliness, and the development of character, the social impact of the gospel, and faith are emphasized in the other two epistles.
 (Pass/Fail grading option available on 1 hour credit)

-REL 3261 - New Testament Epistles: 1 and 2 Thessalonians
+REL 3268 (formerly REL 3261) - New Testament Epistles: 1 and 2 Thessalonians